cbsd/cbsd.io/docs/cbsd/docs/what-you-need-to-know-about.md

 ### If something went wrong
 While the **CBSD** project strives to be bug free, like any software, bugs happen.
-If a component or tool that is part of **CBSD** crashes, or returns unexpected data or behaviour, [**CBSD** command debuging](https://www.bsdstore.ru/en/cmdsyntax_cbsd.html#cmddebug) can be enabled.
+If a component or tool that is part of **CBSD** crashes, or returns unexpected data or behaviour, can be enabled.
 If the bug is reproducible, and an actaul bug discovered, please report the issue via e-mail: **CBSD @**(at) **bsdstore.ru**, or better yet submit a pull request that identifies the issue found, and contains the code to resolve the issue.

 #### Taking backups of CBSD virtual environment.